 , Director, Center for ASEAN Studies, Thammasat University and president of the Association of American Studies in Thailand.

 , White House Bureau Chief for Voice of America, a veteran journalist who spent 25 years in Asia, and who accompanied President Trump on this tour.
-Steve will be joining us by Skype from Washington
+Steve will be joining us on Skype from Washington.

 Please book early, particularly if you plan to dine from the buffet @ 250 baht.

 Foreign Correspondents' Club of Thailand

 Penthouse, Maneeya Center Building